mehulagg/gitlab/doc/user/group/roadmap/index.md

 ![roadmap view](img/roadmap_view_v13_2.png)

+## Sort and filter the Roadmap

+> - Filtering roadmaps by milestone [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/218621) in GitLab 13.7.
+> - Filtering roadmaps by milestone is [deployed behind a feature flag](../../feature_flags.md), enabled by default.
+> - Filtering roadmaps by milestone is enabled on GitLab.com.
+> - Filtering roadmaps by milestone is recommended for production use.
+> - For GitLab self-managed instances, GitLab administrators can opt to [disable it](#enable-or-disable-filtering-roadmaps-by-milestone). **(PREMIUM ONLY)**

+When you want to explore a roadmap, there are several ways to make it easier by sorting epics or filtering them by waht's important for you.

-A dropdown menu allows you to show only open or closed epics.
+A dropdown menu lets you to show only open or closed epics.
 By default, all epics are shown.

 ![epics state dropdown](img/epics_state_dropdown_v12_10.png)